kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ```

 If `spec.isDefault` is set to `true`, the Gateway MUST claim Routes that have
-specified no `parentRefs` (subject to the usual Gateway API rules about which
+specified `defaultOK` `true` (subject to the usual Gateway API rules about
-Routes may be bound to a Gateway), and it MUST update its own `status` with a
+which Routes may be bound to a Gateway), and it MUST update its own `status`
-`condition` of type `DefaultGateway` and `status` true to indicate that it is
+with a `condition` of type `DefaultGateway` and `status` true to indicate that
-the default Gateway, for example:
+it is a default Gateway, for example:

 ```yaml
 status: